jadenhansen/eemb144l/Scripts_Rmd/week6/Phyloseq.md

     ## Joining, by = "asv"

-    ## Warning in x:y: numerical expression has 17 elements: only the first used

 ``` r
 #save the row names and then make them into the column names
 colnames <- custom.tab[,1]